marcio-marine-corps-soldier/technology/articles/Non-Fungible Tokens (NFTs) and the Creative Economy.md

 The **economic impact** of this innovation has been substantial.
 Between January and September 2021 alone, the NFT market reached a trading volume of $13.2 billion.
 More importantly, NFTs have facilitated new economic models that allow creators to capture more value from their work through direct monetization, automated royalty structures, and novel forms of patronage.

+Although 2021 was an explosive year for NFTs, the latest data shows a market correction: in 2024, trading volume fell to US$13.7 billion.
+And, in the first half of 2025, NFT sales closed at US$2.82 billion, according to CryptoSlam — a pullback, but also a sign of maturity and a less speculative market.

+These new models (automatic royalties, patronage, direct sales) remain active and relevant — despite the drop in volumes — because the market is “coming down from the hype” to become more utilitarian and sustainable.

+Projection 2025–2030:

+- The market will not return to its 2021 peak.
+- It will stabilize between US$8–12 billion/year until 2027.
+- The hype will die, but real-world usage will grow: NFT = infrastructure, not collectible.
+- Three drivers of recovery:
+- Tokenization of real assets (RWA) — real estate, contracts, rights.
+- Gaming with a sustainable economy — not pay-to-earn.
+- Identity and credentials — NFT as a verifiable digital passport.
+- Dynamic royalties will become the standard (based on liquidity and time).
+- Those who remain focused on “JPEG art” will disappear.
+- Those who integrate utility + interoperability will dominate.

+Summary: the market shrinks, but matures — less speculation, more serious money.

 This article explores the multifaceted relationship between NFTs and the creative economy, with particular emphasis on three central themes: the redefinition of **digital ownership**, the establishment of **authenticity** in digital works, and the creation of innovative **monetization mechanisms** for creators.
 Through an in-depth case study of the Bored Ape Yacht Club, we examine how NFT communities generate real-world value and benefits for their members.
 Finally, we consider the future trajectory of NFT technology and its potential to further transform creative industries.

 ## 2 Understanding NFTs: Fundamentals and Terminology